 Each cryptocurrency uses a technology known as a blockchain.
 It’s a decentralized technology that gets spread across millions of different computers or ‘nodes’ globally to manage and record transactions.

-The draw of blockchain technology is that each node participates in cryptocurrency transactions.
+The draw of blockchain technology is that each node participates in transactions.
 Thus it ensures public verifiability, compared to a traditional bank where only a single designated authority manages transactions.

 If an addition gets made to a blockchain, most participating nodes must reach a consensus.
 It’s that consensus mechanism in blockchains that make it a secure and virtually tamper-free network.